aperturerobotics/cli/docs/examples/combining-short-options.md

 $ cmd -som "Some message"
 ```

-If you enable `UseShortOptionHandling`, then you must not use any flags that
-have a single leading `-` or this will result in failures.
-For example,
-`-option` can no longer be used.
-Flags with two leading dashes (such as
-`--options`) are still valid.
+**Important:** When `UseShortOptionHandling` is enabled, you cannot define flags that use a single dash followed by multiple characters (e.g., `-option`).
+This syntax becomes ambiguous with combined short options.
+Standard double-dash flags (e.g., `--option`) remain unaffected.